History of the Toronto Blue Jays: 1995–2001: The Gord Ash era

-2000 proved to be a similar season, as the Jays had an 83–79 record, well out of the wild card race but only a slim 4 1/2 games back of the three-time defending World Series Champion Yankees in the AL East, the first time since 1993 they had contended for the division.
-Carlos Delgado had a stellar year, hitting .344 with 41 home runs, 57 doubles, 137 RBI, 123 walks and 115 runs.
-In addition, six other players hit 20 or more home runs, an outstanding feat.
-José Cruz Jr., Raúl Mondesí, Tony Batista, Darrin Fletcher, Shannon Stewart, and Brad Fullmer all contributed to the powerful heart of the lineup.
+2000 proved to be a similar season, as the Jays had an 83–79 record, which put them out of the wild card race but only 4 1/2 games back of the three-time defending World Series Champion Yankees in the AL East, the first time since 1993 they had contended for the division.
+That year, Carlos Delgado hit .344 with 41 home runs, 57 doubles, 137 RBI, 123 walks and 115 runs.
+In addition, six other players hit 20 or more home runs.
+José Cruz Jr., Raúl Mondesí, Tony Batista, Darrin Fletcher, Shannon Stewart, and Brad Fullmer all contributed to the heart of the lineup.

 On September 1, 2000, Rogers Communications Inc. announced that it had purchased 80% of the baseball club for $168 million with Interbrew (now InBev) maintaining 20% interest and the Canadian Imperial Bank of Commerce relinquishing its 10% share.
 Rogers acquired the remaining 20% owned by Interbrew in January 2004 for $45 million, and currently owns 100% of the team.

 Buck Martinez, a former catcher and broadcast announcer for the Blue Jays, took over as manager before the 2001 season.
 The Blue Jays were back under .500 for 2001, finishing at 80–82, with mediocre pitching and hitting.
 Delgado led the team again with 39 home runs and 102 RBI.
 After the 2001 season ended, the Blue Jays fired Gord Ash, ending a seven-year tenure as general manager.

 The Blue Jays' struggles were further aggravated by an extremely unfavourable currency exchange rate.
 In the early 2000s, the Canadian dollar traded for as low as 62 U.S. cents, resulting in massive losses for the Blue Jays who collected most of their revenues in Canadian dollars but paid player salaries in U.S. dollars.
 When J. P. Ricciardi, then director of player development under Oakland Athletics general manager Billy Beane, was named the Blue Jays' General Manager he was expected to slash the payroll immediately in order to stem the tide of red ink.
 During the off-season, the team traded or let go several popular players, including Alex Gonzalez, Paul Quantrill, Brad Fullmer and closer Billy Koch to let talented youngsters such as Eric Hinske and Felipe López get a chance to develop into major leaguers.